schwemmecomics/schwemme-comics/content/comics/193/index.en.md

 I learned this from someone who studies astrophysics... and Flo is very sufficient.

 *No one should be ridiculed because of their weight.
-Except in a satirical format.
+Except in a satirical format.*

----